microsoft/vscode-iot-workbench/docs/iot-devkit/devkit-translator.md

 ![iot-workbench-cloud-provision-deploy](media/devkit-translator/iot-workbench-cloud-provision-deploy.png)

-After Azure Function deploys successfully, fill in the azure_config.h file with function app name.
+After the Function deploys successfully, fill in the azure_config.h file with Function App name.

 ![update-app-name](media/devkit-translator/update-app-name.png)

-You can get the function app name from the VS Code **OUTPUT** window if you forgot it.
+You can get back the Function App name from the VS Code **OUTPUT** window if you forgot it.

 ![azure-function](media/devkit-translator/azure-function.png)

 > [!NOTE]
-> If the Azure Function does not work properly, check this [FAQs](https://microsoft.github.io/azure-iot-developer-kit/docs/faq#compilation-error-for-azure-function) section to resolve it.
+> If the Function App does not work properly, check this [FAQs](https://microsoft.github.io/azure-iot-developer-kit/docs/faq#compilation-error-for-azure-function) section to resolve it.

 ## Config IoT Hub Connection String